rav4kumar/op-release-tool/README.md

 # op-release-tool
-A tool that creates squashed release branches for quick cloning
+A tool for openpilot that creates squashed release branches for quick cloning.

 In `op_releaser.py` simply change the following class variables to your liking and run the file!